spartansw/okapi-worldserver-components/README-markdown-java7.txt

 Using Custom HTML Filters
 -------------------------
-Any of the options you configred above only applies to the Markdown proper part of the document, which is any part that are not a run of HTML tags.
+Any of the options you configured above only applies to the Markdown proper part of the document, which is any part that are not a run of HTML tags.